isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 Persons placed on SHN (PSHNs) will receive a call and/or SMS notification on their registered mobile number regarding the details of their allotted swab test appointment.
 PSHNs will be notified of the test result generally within 1 to 4 days after the day of the swab.
 PSHNs should continue to adhere to the terms of the SHN.

 For more information on payment request by ICA for COVID-19 swab test, please click [here](https://www.ica.gov.sg/covid-19/shn).

-As Singapore's border restriction measures evolve with the global situation, you are advised to check [MOH's website](https://www.moh.gov.sg/covid-19) for the latest updates.

 ## SHN Electronic Monitoring Device